nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 what happens when typed code goes to use the pair or function, but this is the main idea, to enforce type constructors at the boundary.

+TODO: explain defense in typed code ... checks first-order properties at boundary, but has wider notion of boundary

 This first-order semantics I've sketched is very similar to what Reticulated Python does.
 In fact Reticualted was the inspriation for this --- first-order is me trying to understand the essence of what they did.
 But other systems also